 Joel LeGurre is the Program Manager for Office of Financial Aid.
-Ms. LeGurre joined the School in Fall 2016 and is responsible for assisting students with attaining the financial resources necessary to successfully achieve their nursing education.
-She has 15 years of experience in student financial aid and loan processing.
-Ms. LeGurre holds a Bachelor’s of Science from Touro College.
+Ms. LeGurre is responsible for assisting students with attaining the financial resources necessary to successfully achieve their nursing education.
+She has fifteen years of experience in student financial aid and loan processing.
+She holds a Bachelor’s of Science from Touro College.